tensorflow/docs/site/en/api_docs/python/tf/saved_model/save.md

 `signatures`
 </td>
 <td>
+Optional, one of three types:
-Optional, either a <a href="../../tf/function.md"><code>tf.function</code></a> with an input signature specified or the result of `f.get_concrete_function` on a `@tf.function`-decorated function `f`, in which case `f` will be used to generate a signature for the SavedModel under the default serving signature key. `signatures` may also be a dictionary, in which case it maps from signature keys to either <a href="../../tf/function.md"><code>tf.function</code></a> instances with input signatures or concrete functions.
-The keys of such a dictionary may be arbitrary strings, but will typically be from the `tf.saved_model.signature_constants` module.
+* a <a href="../../tf/function.md"><code>tf.function</code></a> with an input signature specified, which will use the default serving signature key,
+* the result of `f.get_concrete_function` on a `@tf.function`-decorated
+function `f`, in which case `f` will be used to generate a signature for the SavedModel under the default serving signature key,
+* a dictionary, which maps signature keys to either <a href="../../tf/function.md"><code>tf.function</code></a>
+instances with input signatures or concrete functions.
+Keys of such a dictionary may be arbitrary strings, but will typically be from the `tf.saved_model.signature_constants` module.
 </td>
 </tr><tr>